 The optimal temperature at water changes is essential

 The RO device is connected to the cold water line.
 If the water is too cold during storage, we need to heat it up.
 A simple heater is suitable for this task.
 It is good to get a thermometer and measure the stored water or aquarium water after water changes.
 Heat your water to at least 20-22 degrees.
 Too cold water can cause stress to fish and trigger a negative algae growth process (e.g., hair algae).

 In addition to the temperature of the water, it is also worth looking at its mineral content.
 A TDS meter can help you with this.
 If the aquarium water is below 120 ppm, use GH / KH plus.
 In the case of active soil, the use of GH plus is sufficient.

-If active soil is used, no additional (KH lifting) minerals are needed because clay soils stabilize the water.
+No additional (KH lifting) minerals are needed if active soil is used because clay soils stabilize the water.
 In this case, using GH Plus is sufficient.
 When using sand and gravel (inert substrate), the GH / KH plus is strongly recommended.
 This way, we don’t have to mix tap water, and only minerals that we put into it get back into the aquarium.

 In addition to speed, efficiency can also be improved!

 Small RO Systems produce a lot of wastewater as a by-product of filtered water.
 In addition, RO water is produced relatively slowly.
 Larger multi-membrane systems work more efficiently because they produce less wastewater, and the speed can be significantly increased by adding a booster pump.
 An efficient system can produce 10 times as much water as the basic models in the same amount of time, with less waste.